Updated: Jan 12, 2022

-Do you to need to file Form 1099-MISC or MISC-NEC's this year?
+Do you need to file Form 1099-MISC or MISC-NEC's this year?

 The Internal Revenue Service has resurrected a form that has not been used since the early 1980s, Form 1099-NEC (the NEC stands for non-employee compensation).
-The new Form 1099-NEC will be used to report all payments made to nonemployee service providers, while Form 1099-MISC will narrow in scope, retaining its focus on rents, royalties, health care payments, attorney fees and other business-related payments not made directly to an individual.
+Form 1099-NEC is used to report all payments made to nonemployee service providers, while Form 1099-MISC is used to report rents, royalties, health care payments, attorney fees, and other business-related payments not made directly to an individual.

 Why the Change?

 To control fraudulent credit claims - primarily for the earned income tax credit (EITC), which is based on earned income from working.
 Scammers were filing tax returns before the normal February 28 due date for 1099-MISC, which does not give the IRS the time to cross-check the earned income claimed in the returns.

 If you operate a business and engage the services of an individual (independent contractor) other than one who meets the definition of an employee, and you pay him or her $600 or more for the calendar year, you are required to issue the individual a Form 1099-NEC soon after the end of the year to avoid penalties and the prospect of losing the deduction for his or her labor and expenses in an audit.

 A Change on Form 1099-MISC

 As a result, the 1099-MISC has also been revised, and Box 7—where non-employee compensation used to be entered—is now a checkbox for “Payer made direct sales of $5,000 or more of consumer products to a buyer (recipient) for resale.”

 The due date for filing a 1099-NEC or 1099-MISC with the IRS and mailing the recipient a copy of the 1099-NEC that reports 2021 payments is January 31, 2022.

 Penalties for Late Filings